doquendob/doquendob/README.md

 ### Hi there, I'm Diego! 👋

-## I'm Diego Oquendo, a passionate self-taught Full Stack Developer from Colombia.
+## I'm Diego Oquendo, a passionate self-taught Full Stack Developer.

 ### 👨🏻‍💻 About me
 - 🔭 I like to improve constantly my skills as a software developer and find new ways and solutions to solve challenging problems